 - Affect vs. effect.
 This is important in ENVS given all the cause-effect relationships we discuss.
 If you’re looking for a verb, choose affect; if you’re looking for a noun (other than to describe emotions), choose effect.

-And not about style, but…don’t plagiarize.
+And not strictly about style, but about words…don’t plagiarize.
 Use your own words.
 Here is an E&D guide to avoid plagiarism.

-An important final style note: how should you best use Big Words (general concepts) commonly deployed in environmental discourse, such as “nature,” “the environment,” “sustainable,” and so forth?
-Here’s what we strongly recommend (and require in our ENVS courses at Lewis & Clark):
+A final style note, applicable to writing in any medium: how should you best use Big Words (general concepts) commonly deployed in environmental discourse, such as “nature,” “the environment,” “sustainable,” and so forth?
+Here’s what we recommend (and require in our ENVS courses at Lewis & Clark):

 - If you are quoting a publication, interview, etc. that uses the word, use it exactly as your source does, without any added scare quotes, making sure to cite the source.